espocrm/documentation/docs/development/api.md

 ### HMAC Authentication

-Available since 5.5.0 version.

 The most secure method.
-You need to create API User (Administration > API Users) with HMAC authentication method.
-Apply needed role to the user to grant needed access.
+You need to create an API User (Administration > API Users) with the *HMAC authentication* method.
+Apply a needed role to the user to grant access to specific scopes.

 Authentication header: